Welcome to the Open Source Research Institute

 - Computation Models and Fundamentals of Parallel Computation.
 This is research into the question "just what is computation, and what is a wide-reaching set of basic words that can be used to talk about parallel computation"?
 The goal of the research is to inform the design of parallel programming languages and their toolchains, direct the design of industry scale infrastructures for portability, and provide insight to implementers of hardware, languages, runtime systems, and operating systems.

 - Hardware.
-This research uses insights from the computation model and portable language design activities in order to, in turn, design parallel hardware that makes maximal use of the available transistors / energy, yet has suitable tools above it that provide productive low barrier programming models that map well onto the hardware.
+This research designs parallel hardware based on insights from the computation model and portable language creation activities.
+The hardware makes maximal use of the available transistors / wires / energy, yet has suitable tools above it that provide productive low barrier programming models that map well onto the hardware.
 This includes adding proto-runtime primitives to the core processor pipeline, and ultra low power high throughput alternatives to GPGPU and Phi style architectures.

 - Proto-Runtime for fast creation of parallel languages